hyperledger/identus-docs/documentation/docs/quick-start.md

-### Wallet SDKs
+### Edge Agent SDKs
-[Wallet SDKs](/docs/concepts/glossary/#wallet-sdk) for web and mobile (iOS, Android, TypeScript) enable identity holders to store credentials and respond to proof requests.
+[Edge Agent SDKs](/docs/concepts/glossary/#wallet-sdk) for web and mobile (iOS, Android, TypeScript) enable identity holders to store credentials and respond to proof requests.
 They are typically used in applications that allow identity holders to interact with issuers and verifiers.

-More in-depth documentation about the different Wallet SDKs can be found here ([TypeScript](https://input-output-hk.github.io/atala-prism-wallet-sdk-ts/), [Swift](https://input-output-hk.github.io/atala-prism-wallet-sdk-swift/), [KMM](https://input-output-hk.github.io/atala-prism-wallet-sdk-kmm/))
+More in-depth documentation about the different Edge Agent SDKs can be found here ([TypeScript](https://input-output-hk.github.io/atala-prism-wallet-sdk-ts/), [Swift](https://input-output-hk.github.io/atala-prism-wallet-sdk-swift/), [KMM](https://input-output-hk.github.io/atala-prism-wallet-sdk-kmm/))

 ### A Mediator
-[Mediators](/docs/concepts/glossary/#mediator) are for storing and relaying messages between Cloud Agents and Wallet SDKs.
-They act as a proxy that remains connected to the network and receives any message, credential, or proof request on behalf of the Wallet SDKs (which can be offline occasionally).
+[Mediators](/docs/concepts/glossary/#mediator) are for storing and relaying messages between Cloud Agents and Edge Agent SDKs.
+They act as a proxy that remains connected to the network and receives any message, credential, or proof request on behalf of the Edge Agent SDKs (which can be offline occasionally).

 More in-depth documentation about Mediator can be found [here](/docs/identus/mediator).